 It is a relatively uncomplicated procedure to repeat the operation and insert another skin graft, which is highly likely to succeed.
 I have done this in 2 cases over a thirty year period in which there was a postoperative infection 1 month after the operation, and the second operation in both cases was successful.

-This compares to very serious potential complications with bone sawing techniques where there have been failures of the stainless steel plates and/or screws, and the potential for arthritis to develop seems to be much higher with the bone sawing which is a much more aggressive technique than using a skin graft.
+This compares to very serious potential complications with bone sawing techniques where there have been failures of the stainless steel plates and/or screws, and the potential for arthritis to develop seems to be much higher with the bone sawing which is a technique which alters bone conformation and biomechanics, whereas the graft replacement technique restores the biomechanics to their original.
+It is difficult to prove differences in the development of osteoarthritis because there are so many variables to consider.

 The costs of attending to the 1% minor complications and 0.5% major complications with the skin graft technique in my hands is very small in my hands, perhaps a few hundred pounds if the need arises.
 However, the costs of correcting complications from the bone sawing operations used elsewhere can amount to many thousands of pounds as I have discovered from telephone calls and meeting clients who have experienced this.
 The worst cost in 3 cases reported to me by dog owners was that 3 different dog owners spent £25,000 on cruciate surgeries for their individual dogs, the costs being made up of between £4,000 and £6,500 for each of a series of 3-4 operations starting with one TPLO and then re-operating to deal with complications afterwards.